 Sorry To Bother You - Analyzed

-One of the most interesting things I noticed was how the film used this commercial tone of satire in the film to show how white washed the commercial tones tend to be.
+One of the most interesting things I noticed was how the film used this commercial tone of satire to show the reality of how white washed the commercial tones tend to be.

-For example Danny Glover (Langston) says if you want to make money here you need to use your white voice, and the way they implement this is actually using white VO's which makes it much more jarring and experimental.
+For example Danny Glover (Langston) says "if you want to make money here, you need to use your white voice", and the way they implement this is actually using a white persons VO's; which makes it even more jarring/experimental as a film.

 “If you lived here you'd already be at work”